Monthly Food Pantry:

 Delivery: Families living in Polk County can also choose to have their food pantry package delivered to their home.
 During the phone intake, families can select a delivery time that works best for them up to a week in advance.

-Our Ankeny, Boone and Drake food pantries also have “Anytime Shelves.”
-At this time, all “Anytime” items will be available on a first-come-first-served basis on shelving located outside the office doors.
+Our Ankeny, Boone and Drake Neighborhood food pantries also have “Anytime Shelves.”
+At this time, all “Anytime” items will be available on a first-come-first-served basis on shelving located just inside the office doors.
 Families do not need to call or speak with a staff member to use the anytime shelves.
-Items vary daily.
+Items vary daily and are located just inside the food pantry entrances.

 IMPACT Resource Centers located in counties where we do not have a food pantry (Jasper, Marion and Warren) offer limited access to food cards for local grocery stores.
 Please call 515-518-4770 to check on the availability of the cards.